 Give students a chance to practice: After students have observed appropriate techniques with you or your colleagues, give them a chance to practice their new skills in a safe way, under appropriate supervision..

-Provide feedback: A formal final evaluation is required of all mentors.
-Ongoing feedback is also extremely important.
-You and your student should have informal review sessions frequently (e.g., during or just after activities, and/or at the end of the work day or week) to identify the student’s strengths and challenges, and to provide direction for appropriate change.
+Provide feedback: A brief, written final evaluation is required of all mentors.
+Ongoing feedback throughout the course will vary greatly by course.
+For those in a clinical setting, you and your student should have informal review sessions during or just after activities, and/or at the end of the work day or week to identify the student’s strengths and challenges, and to provide direction for appropriate change.

 Verbalize the decision-making process: Try to verbalize the ‘why’ behind your activities by describing your problem-solving strategies and encouraging the student to work through this process with you.
 Such behaviors show how integrating and applying concepts (vs. the rote memorization a student may be used to) are essential to successful practice.

-The evaluation process: NextGenU has created two assessment tools relevant to the mentor and student: one for mentors to assess students and the mentoring experience, and the other for students to assess the mentoring experience (to allow NextGenU to refine our process).
+The evaluation process: NextGenU.org has created two assessment tools relevant to the mentor and student: one for mentors to evaluate students and the mentoring experience, and the other for students to evaluate the mentoring experience (to allow NextGenU to refine our process).